Steps for filing a car insurance claim

 Your insurance company will appoint an adjuster, or multiple adjusters, to investigate your claim.
 Typically, the adjuster contacts you within one to three days of the claim filing.
 Your adjuster arranges an inspection, assesses the damage to your car, and/or addresses any personal injury claims.
 Additionally, an adjuster could analyze police reports and interview witnesses to the accident.

-Depending on your insurer, you could be required to get an estimate for the cost of your vehicle’s repairs and the repair shop shares that figure with your insurance company.
-Your insurer then makes an evaluation based on information from your adjuster and repair shop.
+Depending on your insurer, you could be required to get an estimate for the cost of your vehicle's repairs and the repair shop will share that figure with your insurance company.
+Your insurer then makes an evaluation based on information from your adjuster and the repair shop.

 Repair or replace your car, if necessary: